btfranklin/StringBooster/README.md

 ## Features

 - Function on `NSMutableAttributedString` to uppercase its first character
+- New ?= operator on `String?` to allow conditional appending or assignment of the value
 - Function on `String` to uppercase its first character
 - Function on `String` to parse line-separated contents into an `Array`
 - Function on `String` to return whether or not the first character is a vowel